AdobeDocs/experience-manager-cloud-service.ja-JP/help/journey-headless/developer/access-your-content.md

 <!--
 ## GraphQL Schema Generation from Content Fragments {#graphql-schema-generation-content-fragments}

 GraphQL is a strongly-typed API, which means that content must be clearly structured and organized by type.
 The GraphQL specification provides a series of guidelines on how to create a robust API for interrogating content on a certain instance.
-To do this, a client needs to fetch the Schema, which contains all the types necessary for a query.
+To do this, a client must fetch the Schema, which contains all the types necessary for a query.

 For Content Fragments, the GraphQL schemas (structure and types) are based on **Enabled** Content Fragment Models and their data types.